TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/Syntax/FileImports/Index.rst

 As one restriction :typoscript:`@import` cannot include files from arbitrary directories like :file:`fileadmin/`, but only from extensions by using the :typoscript:`EXT:` prefix.
-Instances that use :typoscript:`<INCLUDE_TYPOSCRIPT:` with :typoscript:`source="FILE:./someDirectory/..."` should move this TypoScript into a project or site extension.
+Instances that use :typoscript:`<INCLUDE_TYPOSCRIPT:` with :typoscript:`source="FILE:./someDirectory/..."` should move these TypoScript files into a project or site extension.
 Such instances are also encouraged to look into the TYPO3 v13 :ref:`Site sets <site-sets>` feature and eventually transition towards it along the way.

 :typoscript:`@import` allows to import files with the file ending `.typoscript`